 - Invoice documentation should include a scanned, signed copy of the final work order. - Document and use standard operating procedures for the invoicing process.

 After the construction activity is complete:

-The OT and nurse continue to meet with the client, in alternating visits, to support the client in adapting to the modifications.
+- □ The OT and nurse continue to meet with the client, in alternating visits, to support the client in adapting to the modifications.

+- □ The post-assessment is conducted.

+- □ The CAPABLE project is complete.